iterative/dvc.org/content/blog/2022-06-28-serving-models-with-mlem.md

   complicated.
 In this tutorial, we're going to use MLEM to deploy a model to an API.
 descriptionLong: >
-  Getting models out to our end users is usually a difficult task.
+  Getting a machine learning model out to our end users can be a difficult task.
 You have to make sure it's in the correct format for the environment and for the way it will be consumed.
-We're going to walk through how you can use MLEM to save your model and serve it through an API.
+We're going to walk through how you can use MLEM to save your model and serve it with a web API.
 picture: 2022-06-28/mlem-deploys.png
 pictureComment: Serving Models with MLEM
 author: milecia_mcgregor